yuxi-liu-wired/cheela/src/dragonsegg/contact9.md

 Amalita was making her way back to the air-lock, moving her bruised body slowly from one safety ring to another when she saw a suited figure rising from the air-lock to help.
 She was only too glad to hand over her problems to the welcome crew mate.

 "I am sure glad to see you," Amalita said.
 "Even if only through a red haze.
-Here&mdash;you take what's left of the laser radar module.
-Watch out for it&mdash;when it got mashed in the tidal forces of those asteroids several sharp spikes got extruded&mdash;they could nick your suit."
+Here---you take what's left of the laser radar module.
+Watch out for it---when it got mashed in the tidal forces of those asteroids several sharp spikes got extruded---they could nick your suit."

 "I've got it," Jean said.
 "Now you get in that air-lock and cycle through.
 Doc is waiting on the other side with a warm wet compress for that nose.
 And in case you were wondering, the laser communication link is working fine.
 The first messages have gone down, and we have already received a reply back through the ultraviolet scanner."